samuraisam/pyapns/README.md

 For explanations of the configuration variables see the docs for `pyapns.client.configure`.

 Each of these functions can be called synchronously and asynchronously.
-To make them perform asynchronously simply supply a callback.
+To make them perform asynchronously simply supply a callback and pass `async=True` to the function.
 The request will then be made in another thread and your callback will be executed with the results.
 When calling asynchronously no value will be returned:

     def got_feedback(tuples):
       trim_inactive_tokens(tuples)
-    feedback('myapp', callback=got_feedback)
+    feedback('myapp', async=True, callback=got_feedback)

 ### `pyapns.client.configure(opts)`